• Home

 Look through our website for more detailed information about what interests you.

-Please feel free to contact us by phone or email.
+Please feel free to contact us by phone or email - go to our Contact Form below.

 Thank you for your interest!

 We have been a landscape gardening business since 1989.
-After having built our own straw bale house in Missouri in 1994 (possibly the first straw bale house in Missouri!) and living off-grid since 1998 (well over a decade!), we have found that what we truly love and what we want to emphasize is sustainable living in its many facets.
+After having built our own straw bale house, the Missouri Octagon, in Missouri in 1994 (possibly the first straw bale house in Missouri!) and living off-grid since 1998 (decades!), we have found that what we truly love and what we want to emphasize is sustainable living in its many facets.
 There are so many ways that we humans can live sustainably, that we can apply our ingenuity and creativity to life and make something uniquely our own.

-We are here to offer information, as well as our consultation, installation and education services.
+We are available to offer information, as well as our consultation, installation and education services.

 Sincerely,